-Ken once again was selected by his peers for inclusion in the 2022 Edition of The Best Lawyers in America@ for his work in Construction Law, Corporate Law, Eminent Domain & Condemnation Law, Litigation-Construction, Litigation-Land Use & Zoning, and Real Estate Law.
+Ken once again was selected by his peers for inclusion in the 2023 Edition of The Best Lawyers in America@ for his work in Construction Law, Corporate Law, Eminent Domain & Condemnation Law, Litigation-Construction, Litigation-Land Use & Zoning, and Real Estate Law.
 He was also named Best Lawyers® Eminent Domain & Condemnation Lawyer of the Year in 2017 and Litigation-Land Use & Zoning Lawyer of the Year in 2015.
-Ken has been selected by Super Lawyers for 10 years.
+Ken has been selected by Super Lawyers for over 10 years.

 In representing planned community developers, Ken has won significant state supreme court decisions invalidating initiative as a land use tool and clarifying due process rights with respect to aesthetic and environmental interests with colleagues Robert Thomas and Greg Kugle; Damon Key has developed Hawaii’s most recognized land owner land use rights practice as evidenced in their University of Hawaii Law Review Article: “Arrow of Time: Vested Rights, Zoning Estoppel, and Development Agreements in Hawaii.”
 And Hawaii Supreme Court decisions which caused the insurance industry to alter its standard 150 form, addressing Hawaii bidding and requiring examinations and pretexts behind condemnation and precluding private rights of action.
 He has also won significant reported construction cases under both the Miller Act, clarifying a century of precedent, and the State Procurement Act.
 For 10 years, he was a member of the Statewide Advisory Committee for the Coastal Zone Management Program and chaired its agenda committee.